Bracket Welcomes Clinical Vice President Lewis Fredane, MD To Global Team

-December 21, 2016, Wayne, PA – Bracket, a leading clinical trial technology and specialty services provider, announced the addition of Clinical Vice President Lewis M. Fredane, MD to its global team.
+WAYNE, Pa., Dec.
+21, 2016 /PRNewswire/ -- Bracket, a leading clinical trial technology and specialty services provider, announced the addition of Clinical Vice President Lewis M. Fredane, MD to its global team.
 A board certified neurologist with more than 30 years of clinical research experience, Fredane brings a strategic combination of clinical and industry research expertise to his new role.

 As Clinical Vice President, Dr. Fredane will serve as the Therapeutic Area Leader for neurology and will oversee Bracket's eCOA, Rater Training, and Quality Assurance work in this important therapeutic area.